esp8266/Arduino/doc/faq/a02-my-esp-crashes.rst

    with the requested size, even though the sum of all holes is greater than the requested size.

-   So what about these silent failures?
+   So why do these silent failures exist?
 On the one hand, there are specific interfaces that must be adhered to.
-For example, the String object methods don't allow for error handling at the user application level (i.e.: old-school error returns).
+For example, the String object methods don't allow for error handling at the user application level (i.e.: no old-school error returns).
    On the other hand, some libraries don't have the allocation code accessible for modification.
 For example, std::vector is available for use.
-The standard implementations rely on exceptions for error handling, which is not available for the ESP, and in any case there, is no access to the underlying code.
+The standard implementations rely on exceptions for error handling, which is not available for the ESP, and in any case there is no access to the underlying code.

 *Some techniques for reducing memory usage*

    * Don't use const char * with literals.
 Instead, use const char[] PROGMEM.
-This is particularly true if you intend to embed, e.g.: html strings.
+This is particularly true if you intend to, e.g.: embed html strings.
    * Don't use global static arrays, such as uint8_t buffer[1024].
 Instead, allocate dynamically.
 This forces you to think about the size of the array, and its scope (lifetime), so that it gets released when it's no longer needed.
 If you are not certain about dynamic allocation, use std libs (e.g.: std:vector, std::string), or smart pointers.
 They are slightly less memory efficient than dynamically allocating yourself, but the provided memory safety is well worth it.
    * If you use std libs like std::vector, make sure to call its ::reserve() method before filling it.
 This allows allocating only once, which reduces mem fragmentation, and makes sure that there are no empty unused slots left over in the container at the end.

 Stack
    The amount of stack in the ESP is tiny at only 5KB.
-For normal developement in large systems, it is good practice to use and abuse the stack, because it is faster for allocation/deallocation and the scope of the object is well defined.
-However, with the tiny amount of stack available in the ESP that practice is not really viable, at least not for big objects.
+For normal developement in large systems, it is good practice to use and abuse the stack, because it is faster for allocation/deallocation, the scope of the object is well defined, and deallocation automatically happens in reverse order as allocation, which means no mem fragmentation.
+However, with the tiny amount of stack available in the ESP, that practice is not really viable, at least not for big objects.
       * Large objects that have internally managed memory, such as String, std::string, std::vector, etc, are ok on the stack, because they internally allocate their buffers on the heap.
       * Large arrays on the stack, such as uint8_t buffer[2048] should be avoided on the stack and be dynamically allocated (consider smart pointers).
       * Objects that have large data members, such as large arrays, should be avoided on the stack, and be dynamicaly allocated (consider smart pointers).